GauthamDinanath/Heart-Disease-Prediction-Cleveland-Heart-Disease-Dataset/README.md

 `Python`

 ## Results & Discussion
-4 Models were tested.
-SVC gave the best performance.
+4 Models were tested of which SVC gave the best performance.
 Metrics used : Cross validation accuracy, Sensitivity and Specificity The model can be improved by using much larger dataset.